ma5ter/ArduinoBIOSProgrammer/README.md

 **Don't connect any pin of the chip to 5V instead of 3.3V, this will probably kill the chip.**

-To work with the programmer use any terminal emulator with X-Modem transfer support (e.g. hyperterminal.exe) at 115200

 ## Commands